disdiller721130/Correlation-between-Box-Office-and-Best-Pictures/README.md

 Details:</br>
   1. Get the box office and review scores of Oscar best pictures in the most recent 20 years through OMDB API.</br>
   2. Visualize the data with Jupyter Notebook, Pandas and Matplotlib.</br>
-  3. Summarized the correlations between .</br>
+  3. Summarized the correlations between the box offcie and review score.</br>